Roy Bean has gotten a lot of ink over the years, but he wasn’t

 After the wild west show went bankrupt at the height of the Great

 Depression, Desmuke got a gig at the Century of Progress Expo in Chicago

 in 1933-34 with Ripley’s Believe It or Not!
 Odditorium.
 In that show,

-Desmuke would send 10 butcher knives swooshing toward
+Desmuke would send 10 butcher knives swooshing toward a human volunteer,

-his wife, Mae Dixon.
+was his wife, Mae Dixon.

 By the early 1940s, Desmuke had come home to Atascosa